 Storytellers are expressive, creative and ready to try new things – you as a parent know this of course.
 There is a magical moment at this age where everything changes.
 Your Storyteller is reading at a whole new level.
 They are beginning to understand sarcasm and other complex ways of telling stories.
 Sadly, this is often the age that children may start to struggle a little with their confidence… The good news is, that Speech and Drama will be their secret weapon.
 Speak Up provides a refreshing, silly time for kids to be themselves.
 Storytellers are still little, but they have big ideas that deserve to be listened to.

 The Storytellers program contains carefully selected humorous poems and stories, that make certain that literature is enjoyable for these young readers.
 Their teacher will challenge them, but make sure they are feeling supported as they progress through Storytellers.
-At the end of this two year program, Storytellers have a great grounding in performance and communication skills, and are ready to turn the page, and graduate to our Inventors group for grade four and five students.
+At the end of this two year program, Storytellers have a great grounding in performance and communication skills, and are ready to turn the page, and graduate to our Inventors group for grade four, five and six students.

 How long are the classes?

 Storytellers classes run for 45 minutes over eight weeks in term time.
 Our drama classes for kids begin in week two of each term.

 Storytellers classes are spent on silly and engaging activities, focussed on creative language, text interpretation, improvisation, movement, and storytelling.
 Each Speech and Drama activity (disguised as a game) has the potential to become a small performing opportunity for our Storytellers, giving both the keen performers and the budding stage stars the chance to extend their confidence in a safe environment.